AI agents for productivity

 Every founder you follow claims to have built "an AI agent for meetings."
 Every third Product Hunt launch is "an AI agent for email."
 The hardest thing about shipping an AI productivity tool in 2026 isn't the AI — it's distinguishing your product from the fourteen identical ones launched this week.
 This page is a running audit of which productivity problems genuinely need an agent and which are already covered by Notion AI, Motion, Reclaim, Superhuman, Cap, or a weekend Google Apps Script.
 Submit your idea to find out which camp you're in before you spend three months building.
 We score every submission across market demand, technical feasibility, competition intensity, monetization potential, AI disruption risk, and fun factor.
 The verdict tells you whether to ship it, shelve it, or find a different angle before OpenAI bundles the feature into ChatGPT.
 Common patterns we see here: calendar scheduling agents (already solved, please stop), meeting summarizers (saturated), proactive task routers (open), and workflow automations that touch five specific SaaS tools (still winnable if you pick the right five).

-Congratulations, you just described Salesforce Einstein, but with more ambition and less funding.
+Congratulations, you just reinvented GitHub Copilot with extra steps and less funding.

 Got a productivity problem?